WPManageNinja/fluent-affiliate-docs/guide/integrations/surecart-integration-with-fluentaffiliate.md

 And that's it!
 This is how easily you can connect SureCart with FluentAffiliate and start earning commissions by promoting SureCart products.

-If you have any more questions, need assistance, or run into any issues, please feel free to contact our [**support team**](https://wpmanageninja.com/support-tickets/).